Who Was Ella Fitzgerald?

 In 1958, Fitzgerald made history as the first African American woman to win a Grammy Award.
 Due in no small part to her vocal quality, with lucid intonation and a broad range, the singer would go on to win 13 Grammys in total and sell more than 40 million albums.
 Her multi-volume "songbooks" on Verve Records are among America's recording treasures.

-Born on April 25, 1917, in Newport News, Virginia, singer Ella Fitzgerald was the product of a common-law marriage between William Fitzgerald and Temperance "Tempie" Williams Fitzgerald.
-Ella experienced a troubled childhood that began with her parents separating shortly after her birth.
+Born on April 25, 1917, in Newport News, Virginia, singer Fitzgerald was the product of a common-law marriage between William Fitzgerald and Temperance "Tempie" Williams Fitzgerald.
+Fitzgerald experienced a troubled childhood that began with her parents separating shortly after her birth.

 With her mother, Fitzgerald moved to Yonkers, New York.
 They lived there with her mother's boyfriend, Joseph Da Silva.
 The family grew in 1923 with the arrival of Fitzgerald's half-sister Frances.
 Struggling financially, the young Fitzgerald helped her family out by working as a messenger "running numbers" and acting as a lookout for a brothel.
 Her first career aspiration was to become a dancer.